hikmatgara/stardance.os/README.md

 August 20
 • Added a Styles.css file to the repository and went dived deeper in the workshop to learn the concepts of a separate css file.
-• my whole code broke down so I asked AI for a little help.
+• My whole code broke down so I asked AI for a little help.

+August 21
+• Started building my first app in the OS.
+• A bit challenging to learn from the workshop because they usually do not state in which line should a code be placed.
+• Added a separate JS file to the repo for the app.